-Practically speaking, this usually means the digital document is available for download and is not stored behind a paywall that requires the reader to purchase access, whether individually or through subscription.
+Practically speaking, this usually means the digital document is available for download and is not stored behind a paywall requiring the reader to purchase access, whether individually or through subscription.
 Often, authors and/or publishers will apply a Creative Commons license to an OA publication to explain which rights are reserved and which uses are available to readers.
 Although a growing number of academic books are published OA, it is most commonly encountered when publishing in academic journals.

 In addition to sources linked throughout the text, this guide drew structure and information from "Open Access Publishing: Where to Start" by Abby Elder.